Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Introduction

 \subsection{Organization}

-The structure of this article is organized as follows: Section \ref{sec2} lays the groundwork by introducing the necessary function spaces and auxiliary results essential for the analysis.
-In Section \ref{main:res}, we present the definition of the weak solution (Definition \ref{def.1}) and state our main results, including Theorems \ref{thm:exist} and \ref{UniT}.
-As previously mentioned, the proof of Theorem \ref{thm:exist} is divided into two cases based on the range of the exponent $p$ (see \eqref{two:cases}).
-Section \ref{Sect:ex:large} focuses on the proof of Theorem \ref{thm:exist} for the case of large $p$, specifically when $p \geq \frac{3d-4}{d}$.
-This section leverages key tools such as the Banach-Alaoglu theorem (Subsection \ref{WC}) and the Minty trick (Subsection \ref{MT}).
+{The structure of this article is organized as follows: Section \ref{sec2} lays the groundwork by introducing the necessary function spaces and auxiliary results essential for the analysis.
+In Section \ref{main:res}, we present the definition of the weak solution (Definition \ref{def.1}) and state our main results, including Theorems \ref{thm:exist:1}, \ref{thm:exist:2} and \ref{UniT}.
+Section \ref{Sect:ex:thm:1} focuses on the proof of Theorem \ref{thm:exist:1} for the cases of $p>1$ when $2\leq d\leq 3$, {and $p\geq\frac{d}{2}$ when $d>3$. } This section leverages key tools such as the Banach-Alaoglu theorem (Subsection \ref{WC}) and the Minty trick (Subsection \ref{MT}).
 In Section \ref{PD}, we address the decomposition of the pressure term, ensuring that each decomposed component corresponds to a distinct equation, as formalized in Theorem \ref{thrm41}.
-The proof of Theorem \ref{thm:exist} for small values of $p$, where $p \in \left(\frac{2d}{d+2}, \frac{3d-4}{d}\right)$, is carried out in Section \ref{Sect:ex:small}.
+The proof of Theorem \ref{thm:exist:2} {for $\frac{2d}{d+2}<p<2$ when $d=4$}, is carried out in Section \ref{Sect:ex:small}.
 This section introduces the regularized problem \eqref{1.1:AS1} and its corresponding definition (Definition \ref{def.1:ap}).
 It also reconstructs the pressure term (Subsection \ref{Subs:Press:Dec}) and employs compactness arguments (Subsection \ref{CP}) alongside the monotonicity method (Subsection \ref{PL}).
-Finally, the article concludes with Section \ref{Sect:unique}, where we establish the uniqueness of the weak solution, as stated in Theorem \ref{UniT}.
+Finally, the article concludes with Section \ref{Sect:unique}, where we establish the uniqueness of the weak solution, as stated in Theorem \ref{UniT}. }